A Category-Theoretic Analysis of Conformal Prediction

-Conformal Prediction (CP, introduced formally in Section \ref{full-cp}) is a popular ML prediction tool.
-Suppose we are given an $n$-sized exchangeable training data $y^n=(y_1,\ldots,y_n)$ where each observation $y_i$ belongs to the state space $Y$, a confidence level $\alpha \in [0,1]$, and a non-conformity score $\psi$ (i.e. a function that measures ``how different'' a new observation is with respect to the ones in the training set).
-CP, then, returns a prediction set, called the Conformal Prediction Region (CPR), that contains the ``true value'' $y_{n+1}$ with high probability $1-\alpha$ \citep{vovk2005algorithmic,shafer2008tutorial,vovk-trans,angelopoulos2024theoreticalfoundationsconformalprediction}.\footnote{For extensions, and more modern references, see e.g. \citep{caprio-conformalized,alireza,gibbs2023conformal,barber2023conformal,papadopoulos2008inductive}.
+Conformal Prediction (CP, introduced formally in Section \ref{full-cp}) is a popular statistical/ML prediction tool.
+Given exchangeable training data $y^n=(y_1,\ldots,y_n)$, a confidence level $\alpha \in [0,1]$, and a non-conformity measure $\psi$ (also called non-conformity {\em score}), CP returns a prediction set, called the Conformal Prediction Region (CPR), that contains the ``true value'' $y_{n+1}$ with high probability $1-\alpha$ \citep{vovk2005algorithmic,shafer2008tutorial,vovk-trans,angelopoulos2024theoreticalfoundationsconformalprediction}; For extensions and more recent references, see e.g. \citep{caprio-conformalized,alireza,gibbs2023conformal,barber2023conformal,papadopoulos2008inductive}.
 Throughout the paper we focus on \emph{Full} Conformal Prediction, introduced in Section \ref{full-cp}.
 This is partly for conceptual clarity---our main contributions concern the structural representation of CP as a set-valued statistical functional---and partly because Full CP is the cleanest setting in which our commuting diagram results are naturally expressed.
 Split/Inductive Conformal Prediction is central in applications, and we expect several aspects of our framework to extend to it; A systematic treatment is left for future work.

-This paper builds on the CP-as-a-correspondence intuition to develop a category-theoretic approach to CP, which allows us to expand on how we understand the structural underpinnings of distribution-free uncertainty quantification.\footnote{Throughout the paper, we do not use the form ``we/our'' as a form of pluralis majestatis, but rather to comply to the convention of scientific papers of writing in plural form.} We cast CP as a morphism (embedded in a commuting diagram) of two newly-defined categories, and we are also able to frame a CPR as a functor image.